usgs/earthquake-ted/Twitter2Pg/README.md

   e. optional: edit the [TWITTER] section to modify values for other keys in this seciton.
 See the comments in the configuration file for more details

 # Running Twitter2Pg
-1. Use the checkTwitter2Pg.sh script with the start option.
+1. Edit the checkTwitter2Pg.sh script to change the COMMAND assignment to reflect the full path for the application, then run with checkTwitter2Pg.sh the start option.
 It is recommended to put a call to this script with the restart option in the crontab running every 5 minutes.